Basic Setup

 - VS Code & Docker

-On Debian and Ubuntu, we'll use apt
+On Debian and Ubuntu, we'll use apt to install our base dependencies:

 First, if you haven't updated recently, or if this is a new install, you should update to get the latest package information: